bitcode/windows-est-clock/Path.md

 *   **Creation:** Uses `CreateWindowEx` with the following crucial styles:
     *   `WS_EX_LAYERED`: Enables transparency effects.
     *   `WS_EX_TOPMOST`: Keeps the window above all non-topmost windows.
+    *   `WS_EX_TOOLWINDOW`: Prevents the window from appearing in the taskbar.
     *   `WS_POPUP`: Creates a borderless window suitable for an overlay.
 *   **Transparency:** Managed by `SetLayeredWindowAttributes`.
-This can set overall alpha blending (opacity) and/or a specific color key to be fully transparent.
-For a simple text overlay, setting a color key (e.g., black background) and drawing contrasting text is often effective.
-*   **Positioning & Sizing:** Initially set during `CreateWindowEx`.
-Can be dynamically changed using `SetWindowPos`. `HWND_TOPMOST` flag in `SetWindowPos` reinforces the topmost status.
+Uses alpha blending (opacity) to create a semi-transparent window with a value of 175 (out of 255).
+*   **Positioning & Sizing:** Initially positioned at the bottom-right corner of the screen.
+Window width adjusts automatically based on the selected time format (wider for 12-hour format).
+*   **Draggability:** Implements custom `WM_NCHITTEST` handling to allow dragging the window by treating the client area as a caption.
 *   **Lifecycle:** Standard window message handling (`WM_CREATE`, `WM_DESTROY`, etc.) within the `WndProc`.

 ### 3.2.
 Time Manager